 United Stroller Policy

 United has a stroller policy that allows parents to bring strollers or folding wagons on the plane.
 You can bring one item of transportation per child traveling with you.
 There’s no charge to check these items.
-You need to check a large strollers or folding wagon (free) at the ticket counter, but you can check other strollers at the gate.
+You need to check a large strollers or folding wagon (free of charge) at the ticket counter, but you can check other strollers at the gate.

 When you buy a ticket, you’re allowed to bring a carry-on and personal item onto the plane.
 Traveling with a baby means you still have those two items, but you can also bring a diaper bag, breast pump, child seat, and stroller.